 Released by NAXOS’ Marco Polo imprint as part of a collection of four orchestral rarities by Schmitt, the recording has been in the catalogue continuously over the ensuing 30 years.

-As expected, Schmitt’s orchestration of Habeyssée is highly colorful and adds further degrees of nuance and dimension to the piece.
+As expected, Schmitt’s orchestration of Habeyssée is highly colorful and adds further degrees of dimension and nuance to the piece.

-To perform a direct comparison with the piano version above, you can listen to the orchestral version on YouTube here.
+To hear a direct comparison with the piano version above, you can listen to the orchestral version on YouTube here.